Spacefarers Guide to Planets: Sector Two - Rourkes Diadem

 Spacefarers Guide to Planets: Sector Two - Rourkes Diadem is a 1979 role-playing game supplement published by Phoenix Games.

 Contents

-Spacefarers Guide to Planets: Sector Two - Rourkes Diadem is a book of pre-generated, completely described planets for use in science fiction role-playing campaigns.
+Spacefarers Guide to Planets: Sector Two - Rourkes Diadem is a supplement presenting pre-generated, fully described planets intended for use in science fiction role-playing game campaigns.

 Reception

 William A. Barton reviewed Spacefarers Guide to Planets: Sector Two - Rourkes Diadem in The Space Gamer No. 33.
 Barton commented that "I see no reason not to add Spacefarers Guide to Planets: Sector Two - Rourkes Diadem to your SF role-playing collection, along with its companion volume – unless your problem is agoraphobia, and the universe's big enough for you as is."